 Finally, the trail flattens out along the summit ridge.
 It’s very pleasant.

 After just a few minutes in the pine woods, you’ll pass the observer’s cabin on your right and then enter the clearing with the picnic table and the fire tower.
-This is the summit.
+At the edge of the clearing, you’ll pass this gorgeous old weathered signpost…

 Balsam Lake Fire Tower